aalexlu/cubstart-bullseye/README.md

 # Cubstart Lab: Building Bullseye

-Using IBOutlets and IBActions with labels, buttons, and sliders
+Building with IBOutlets and IBActions with labels, buttons, and sliders; adding constraints.

-Basic constraints
+Credits: Avinash Jain